-While not as accident victim friendly as Texas, there is a bill pending in the Maryland General Assembly that would make the difficult job of proving a negative a great deal easier.
+While not as accident victim-friendly as Texas, there is a bill pending in the Maryland General Assembly that would make the hard job of proving a negative a great deal easier.
 House Bill 1162 would enable plaintiffs bringing uninsured motorist claims to prove that the negligent driver was uninsured by one of two methods:

 - a document submitted by “the insurer that has been identified as the insurer of the motor vehicle” by the MVA or similar agency of another state; signed by the owner or driver of the car; and a police report from the accident investigator.

 If the attorney could make such a showing under this bill, the burden of proof would shift to the insurance company to prove by a preponderance of the evidence that either the car or the driver had insurance coverage.

 The bill passed unanimously passed the Maryland House of Delegates (134-0) and also passed the Maryland State Senate, but Governor Robert Ehrlich vetoed the bill.
 Supporters are trying to get the votes necessary to override the veto, a task they could not accomplish last year.
 Why Governor Ehrlich opposes the bill is anyone guess.
 The Maryland Automobile Insurance Fund opposes the bill at the Governor’s express or implied request, but the rest of the insurance industry understands the logic of the bill and has not opposed it.
 But Governor Ehrlich appears willing to stand on a virtual island on this issue.

 The Maryland General Assembly passed Maryland House Bill 1162, sponsored by former Delegate Darryl Kelley (now a full-time practicing lawyer in Prince George’s County), a few days after I wrote this post over Governor Ehrich’s veto.
 This new bill was useful in assisting plaintiffs in Maryland dealing with uninsured motorist claims.